contiv/auth_proxy/README.md

 # Auth Proxy

-`auth_proxy`  provides authentication via Active Directory and authorization via RBAC before forwarding requests to an upstream `netmaster`.
+`auth_proxy`  provides authentication and authorization via RBAC before forwarding requests to an upstream `netmaster`.
 It is TLS-only, and it will only talk to a non-TLS `netmaster`.
 Future versions will allow or potentially require TLS-only communication with `netmaster`.